duckworth/log4mongo-net/README.txt

-log4mongo-net
+log4mongo-net with 10gen driver
 ===============
-log4mongo-net is log4net appender to MongoDB database. log4mongo-net is using mongodb-csharp driver - http://github.com/samus/mongodb-csharp
+log4mongo-net is log4net appender to MongoDB database. this forked version of log4mongo-net is using the official 10gen mongo-csharp-driver - https://github.com/mongodb/mongo-csharp-driver

 Requirements
 ============
 - .NET 3.5+ required
-- tested with MongoDB 1.2+
+- tested with MongoDB 1.8+

 Configuration
 =============